wallyqs/go-nats-streaming/README.md

 ### Durable Queue Groups

-As described above, for non durable queue subsribers, when the last member leaves the group, that group is removed.
+As described above, for non durable queue subscribers, when the last member leaves the group, that group is removed.
 A durable queue group allows you to have all members leave but still maintain state.
 When a member re-joins, it starts at the last position in that group.